 As we previously mentioned, everybody works differently.
 Hence, the length of your t-break will vary according to your needs and smoking pattern.

 A 2015 study shows that your endocannabinoid receptors reset after about 48 hours.
 In fact, anecdotal evidence proves that users manage to better experience the effects of cannabis after a 3-day tolerance break.
 Moreover, this time frame works perfectly for medical marijuana patients, as a long weed tolerance break could significantly impact their well-being.

-If you consume medicinal cannabis, please do your 3-day tolerance break under the guidance of your physician.
+If you consume medicinal cannabis, please take your 3-day tolerance break under the guidance of your physician.

 Still, whatever date you choose, make it now and avoid procrastinating.
 In addition, don’t increase your THC consumption before your t-break.
-Hide all your stash and paraphernalia away, and make sure that you tell your support system you are taking a t-break.
+Hide all your stash and paraphernalia to tell your pals that you are taking a T-break.
 That way, they will support you and try to help you stick to the plan.

 If you want to give your body more time to reset and better enjoy cannabis afterward, a 5-day t-break is a great alternative, too.
 The rules are the same: place your stash and smoking devices in a place where you can easily ignore them and communicate with your friends or family.

 Smokers like to take a 5-day t-break during the weekdays so that they can fully relax and enjoy weed on the weekend.
 Doesn’t it sound like a good plan?
 If you aren’t a heavy smoker but still have a tolerance buildup, this cannabis tolerance break length is perfect for you.